allbound/leads-processor-project/README.md

     * Are there race conditions?
     * Are there failsafes?
 * Are we leveraging existing code?
-    * Can the ramework handle this?
+    * Can the framework handle this?
     * Do we have an existing method we can re-use?